apache/dolphinscheduler-website/docs/en-us/2.0.3/user_doc/guide/monitor.md

 - Number of commands to be executed: statistics on the t_ds_command table
 - The number of failed commands: statistics on the t_ds_error_command table
-- Number of tasks to run: Count the data of task_queue in Zookeeper
+- Number of tasks to run: Count the data of task_queue in ZooKeeper
-- Number of tasks to be killed: Count the data of task_kill in Zookeeper
+- Number of tasks to be killed: Count the data of task_kill in ZooKeeper